toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 - How to solve error from loading cache image by wrapping in DispatchQueue.main.async
 - How to size a sub view by adding .frame(width:, height:)
+- How to create a thumbnail map view

 ## Changelog